edwardspeyer/microdot/README.md

 _microdot_ repo factors out the config which is the same across all machines and places it alongside logic to deploy those files to a local system.

-Most pieces of software let me configure them in two places:
+Most Unix software is configured in two places:
 * `/etc/foorc` for system defaults
 * `~/.config/foorc` for my personal config

-Most pieces of software allow you to source other config files from the main config file.  _microdot_ inserts itself into my local dotfiles by adding hooks like `source <path>` or `include <path>`, annotated with comments so that it can find them again later.
+Most will also allow you to source other config files from the main config file.  _microdot_ inserts itself into my local dotfiles by adding hooks like `source <path>` or `include <path>`, annotated with comments so that it can find them again later.

 This gives an extra level of config for each piece of software supported by
 microdot: